Fachi-r/go-crud/docs/bc.md

       (ii) Through selected Banks on the advice of the Loans Board, or

-      (ii) Through employers to the Board.
+      (iii) Through employers to the Board.

 3. The obligations of the loan beneficiary's Parents/Guardian and Guarantor are to ensure that: